 In 2019, Houston-based Goodnight Hospitality opened two new concepts along the corridor including Montrose Cheese and Wine, restaurant Rosie Cannonball and upcoming restaurant March.
 In September national salad chain Sweetgreen opened its second Houston location across from popular Westheimer bar, Present Company.

-“A lot of a lot of us are very concerned, including myself, that developers are pushing our infrastructure to its limits with such aggressive growth,” said Macy Bordenhamer, former Avondale Civic Club president and member of the plan’s advisory committee.
+“A lot of a lot of us are very concerned, including myself, that developers are pushing our infrastructure to its limits with such aggressive growth,” said Macy Bodenhamer, Hyde Park Civic Association board member and member of the plan’s advisory committee.
 “Can we sustain it?
 Can our public utilities, traffic situation and drainage manage this kind of growth?”

 Every year, Houston City Council approves a five-year Capital Improvement Plan.
 Projects included in the plan have projected start and end dates listed as well as funding sources from various city funds and budget timelines.
 However, projects can be pushed back when the plan is revised and readopted each year as new priorities surface, Houston Public Works confirmed.

 Patterson, who has worked with the city on several projects, said that while delays are not uncommon, they have been exacerbated by Hurricane Harvey.

 “My impression is, the general services department is overwhelmed right now,” he said.

 The first time that a portion of the Lower Westheimer improvements appeared on the CIP was in 2016.
 At the time, the improvements, which included a stretch from Montrose Boulevard to Main Street, were expected to cost $16.2 million and begin in 2017 and be completed by 2020.
 This portion of the project was delayed during each of the next five adopted CIPs, city records show.
 It is now scheduled to start and be completed all within 2023 and cost $16.8 million, Houston Public Works confirmed.